aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_ADDS.md

     > **Note**: You might have to wait a few minutes and refresh the browser page for the AD DS user accounts to appear.

     > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
     > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
     > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
     > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
     > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help.

+### Review
+In this lab, you have completed the following:
+- Deployed  an Active Directory Domain Services (AD DS) single-domain forest by using Azure VMs
+- Integrated an AD DS forest with an Azure Active Directory (Azure AD) tenant

-**You have successfully completed the lab**
+## You have successfully completed the lab